microsoft/charticulator.com/_docs/02_user_interaction.md

 <h2 id="interaction">Interaction</h2>

 <h3>Adding a Mark (to a Glyph)</h3>
-Charticulator supports five types of marks: a Shape, a Symbol, a Line, a Text, and an Icon.
+Charticulator supports five types of marks: a Shape, a Symbol, a Line, a Text, and an Image.
 To add a mark to a glyph, you can drag the desired mark from the *Toolbar* and drop it into the *Glyph Editor*.
 Charticulator places the new mark at its default position: the center of the glyph.
 Charticulator also adds a corresponding entry to the *Layers Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial1.mp4" timeRange="0.80,2.90" openTutorial="tutorial1" %})

 {% include image.html src="/images/docs/marks-toolbar.png" alt="Marks Toolbar" width="400px" center="1" %}